opensearch-project/documentation-website/_opensearch/query-dsl/full-text.md

 To learn more about search query classes, see [Lucene query JavaDocs](https://lucene.apache.org/core/8_9_0/core/org/apache/lucene/search/Query.html).

-The full-text query types shown in this section use the standard analyzer that analyzes the text automatically.
-To learn more about how to convert unstructured text into the format that you need,see [Text analyzers]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/text-analyzers).
+The full-text query types shown in this section use the standard analyzer that analyzes text automatically when the query is submitted.

+You can also analyze fields when you index them.
+To learn more about how to convert unstructured text into structured text that is optimized for search, see [Text analyzers]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/text-analyzers).
 {: .note }

 <!-- to do: rewrite query type definitions per issue: https://github.com/opensearch-project/documentation-website/issues/1116